The best electric cargo bikes provide ample carrying space with motor assistance, helping you transport heavy loads with ease.

 Electric cargo tricycles

-Not all electric cargo bikes are technically bikes, because tricycles with three wheels are available as well.
+Not all electric cargo bikes are technically bikes, because tricycles are available as well.

 The configuration usually includes two wheels at the front, as with the Raleigh Pro Electric Cargo Trike.
 This enables the fitment of a large front container for goods or passengers (this is sometimes referred to as a ‘tadpole’ trike).